Paul Seguin: Club career

 Born in Magdeburg, Seguin came through the academy system at 1.
 FC Lok Stendal in 1999.
 In 2007, he joined the VfL Wolfsburg Academy.
 He was called up the second team in 2014.
 He made his professional debut in the Regionalliga Nord on 24 August 2014 against Hamburger SV II and on 6 December 2014, he scored his first goal of his career against VfR Neumünster.
 He has played 36 games and scored 7 goals for VfL Wolfsburg II since 2014.
 On 4 March 2015, he made his debut for first team in DFB-Pokal against RB Leipzig.
 He played one minute after he replaced Kevin De Bruyne.

 On 17 January 2019, Seguin was loaned out to Greuther Fürth for the rest of the season with an option to buy.
 On 7 May it was confirmed, that Greuther Fürth had decided to activate the option and he signed a three-year contract with the club.

+On 21 June 2023, Seguin agreed to join Schalke 04, newly relegated from the Bundesliga, signing a three-year contract.
+On 18 June 2025, he agreed to a contract with Hertha BSC lasting until 2027.